 The United States of America is the world’s most popular and profitable region for all things esports.
-It’s also the second largest video games market in the world, with 160 million gamers set to spend over $25 billion by the end of 2017.
-With most of the biggest global esports tournaments such as The International hosted in the US and many of the best players and teams home-grown, American fans have it best when it comes to attending, following and betting on their favourite pro gaming events.
+It’s also the second largest video gaming market in the world, with annual game sales reaching a record $43.4 billion in 2018.
+With major global esports tournaments such as The International hosted in the US and many of the best players and teams home-grown, American fans have it best when it comes to attending, following and betting on their favourite pro gaming events.
 If you live in the USA and want to bet on both local and international esports tournaments, this guide is for you.

 Top-rated esports betting sites for USA